Sylius/SyliusResourceBundle/docs/configure_your_resource.md

 On your Twig templates, the `books` variable will be replaced by the `library` one.

-As an example, on a `index` operation these Twig variables wille be available:
+As an example, on an `index` operation these Twig variables will be available:

 | Name      | Type                                     |
 |-----------|------------------------------------------|